Madison mayor calls for transparency in University Ave. hit-and-run investigation

-MADISON, Wis.
-(WMTV) -- Madison's mayor is asking the Madison Police Department to release any video of a hit-and-run that some people are calling a hate crime.
+Madison's mayor is asking the Madison Police Department to release any video of a hit-and-run that some people are calling a hate crime.

 Mayor Satya Rhodes-Conway released a statement on Monday calling for transparency in the investigation.

-"I have asked MPD to release any video of the incident, and to share a timeline of events.
-I fully support hate crime charges when they are warranted.
-My thoughts are with the victim and their family, as well as my wishes for a speedy recovery. "

-On Sunday, friends of the hit-and-run victim and protesters took to the streets calling for transparency and justice.
+calling for transparency and justice.

 They organized the demonstration after pepper spray was used to disperse the crowd and said an ambulance did not arrive for 30 minutes.